Chapter 32

 Listen to "Wail Song" by Linsey Pollak

 Still, Kevin's resemblance to Xero is quite uncanny.
 Another of his tunes involves the use of gaffer tape and digital wizardry to create a bass line, an extraordinary feat which I could easily imagine Xero performing.
-Xero is without doubt somewhere there in the ether.
+It is as if Xero, if not physically present, is at least there in the ether.
 Kevin holds the black tape taut between his teeth and his thumb and plucks it to create a woody double bass.
 With some added percussion he creates his own rhythm section.
-For his final number he once again picks up his clarinet, and using the delays, he creates more interwoven, silken sounds.
-This bass clarinet echoes around the valley, summoning up ancient spirits, reverberating deep into the black volcanic soil and wafting away into the cyan sky.
+For his final number he once again picks up his clarinet, and using the loops, he creates more interwoven, silken sounds.
+This very bassy clarinet echoes around the valley, summoning up ancient spirits, reverberating deep into the black volcanic soil and wafting away, along with the fruit bats, into the cyan sky.

 Listen to "Hillpipes" by Linsey Pollak